Dr. Haowen Xu was presenting his work at the National Academy of Sciences

 xuh4@ornl.gov

-Dr. Xu has authored and co-authored over 15 journal publications, including several premier journals such as IEEE Transactions on Intelligent Transportation, Science of the Total Environment, Environmental Modelling & Software, Journal of Environmental Management, and Journal of Hydrology.
-He has also received research awards from the Institute of Electrical and Electronics Engineers' International Conference on Mobile Ad-Hoc and Smart Systems (IEEE-MASS), the International Building Performance Simulation Association (IBPSA), and the American Water Resources Association (AWRA).
+Dr. Xu has authored and co-authored over 20 peer-reviewed journal articles, with publications in prestigious journals such as IEEE Transactions on Intelligent Transportation Systems, Science of the Total Environment, Environmental Modelling & Software, Journal of Environmental Management, and Journal of Hydrology.
+In addition, he has contributed to over 30 peer-reviewed conference articles, showcasing his extensive engagement with the academic and research communities.
+He has been recognized with multiple research awards from prestigious national and international academic organizations, including the UNSW's International Conference on Computers & Industrial Engineering (CIE51) from Australia, the Institute of Electrical and Electronics Engineers (IEEE) International Conference on Mobile Ad-Hoc and Smart Systems (IEEE-MASS), the International Building Performance Simulation Association (IBPSA), and the American Water Resources Association (AWRA).
 He is a co-organizer of the ACM-SIGSPATIAL’s International Workshop on Computational Transportation Science (IWCTS 2022), and he has been invited to present his research at the National Academy of Sciences (NAS), the United States Environmental Protection Agency (USEPA), and U.S. Army Engineer Institute for Water Resources (IWR).

 Awards